‘Leftovers’ Season 3 Premiere Date, Episode 1-Episode 7 Synopses, Titles Dropped

 Here are the synopses and titles for Leftovers Season 3 Episode 1 to Episode 7.

-Episode 1: ‘The Book of Kevin’ (April 16)- Three years after Miracle, Texas was overrun by the Guilty Remnant, Kevin Garvey has returned to his role as chief of police.
-Although he seems to have moved past the incredible events surrounding his ‘resurrection,’ the Seventh Anniversary of the Sudden Departure is just two weeks away and many believe another apocalyptic event may come with it.
+Episode 1: “The Book of Kevin” (April 16)- Three years after Miracle, Texas, was overrun by the Guilty Remnant, Kevin Garvey has returned to his role as chief of police.
+Although he seems to have moved past the incredible events surrounding his “resurrection,” the seventh anniversary of the Sudden Departure is just two weeks away and many believe another apocalyptic event may come with it.

-Episode 2: ‘Don’t be Ridiculous’ (April 23)- In her official capacity as fraud investigator for the Department of Sudden Departure (D.S.D.), Nora travels to St. Louis to investigate a possible scam that involves convincing the family members of The Departed there’s a way to see their loved ones again.
+Episode 2: “Don’t be Ridiculous” (April 23)- In her official capacity as fraud investigator for the Department of Sudden Departure (D.S.D.), Nora travels to St. Louis to investigate a possible scam that involves convincing the family members of The Departed there’s a way to see their loved ones again.

-Episode 3: ‘Crazy Whitefella Thinking’ (April 30)- With the clock ticking towards the anniversary of the Departure and emboldened by a vision that is either divine prophecy or utter insanity, Kevin Garvey, Sr. wanders the Australian Outback in an effort to save the world from apocalypse.
+Episode 3: “Crazy Whitefella Thinking” (April 30)- With the clock ticking towards the anniversary of the Departure and emboldened by a vision that is either divine prophecy or utter insanity, Kevin Garvey, Sr. wanders the Australian Outback in an effort to save the world from apocalypse.

-Episode 4: ‘G’Day Melbourne’ (May 7)- Kevin and Nora travel to Australia, where she continues to track down the masterminds of an elaborate con, while he catches a glimpse of an unexpected face from the past, forcing him to confront the traumatic events of three years earlier.
+Episode 4: “G’Day Melbourne” (May 7)- Kevin and Nora travel to Australia, where she continues to track down the masterminds of an elaborate con, while he catches a glimpse of an unexpected face from the past, forcing him to confront the traumatic events of three years earlier.

-Episode 5: ‘It’s a Matt, Matt, Matt, Matt World’ (May 14)- Convinced it is Kevin’s destiny to be in Miracle for the coming seventh anniversary of the Departure, Matt Jamison impulsively heads to Australia in an effort to bring Kevin home.
+Episode 5: “It’s a Matt, Matt, Matt, Matt World” (May 14)- Convinced it is Kevin’s destiny to be in Miracle for the coming seventh anniversary of the Departure, Matt Jamison impulsively heads to Australia in an effort to bring Kevin home.
 Unfortunately, God gets in the way.

-Episode 6: ‘Certified’ (May 21)- Laurie Garvey, a former therapist, must become one again as she heads to Australia to help Nora and Kevin along their paths.
+Episode 6: “Certified” (May 21)- Laurie Garvey, a former therapist, must become one again as she heads to Australia to help Nora and Kevin along their paths.

-Episode 7: ‘The Most Powerful Man in the World (and His Identical Twin Brother)’ (May 8)- On a mission of mercy, Kevin assumes an alternate identity.
+Episode 7: “The Most Powerful Man in the World (and His Identical Twin Brother)” (May 8)- On a mission of mercy, Kevin assumes an alternate identity.

-Speaking of the final season, Carrie Coon told Entertainment Weekly (EW) that she found the ending of Leftover Season 3 satisfying, adding that it felt like an “organic” conclusion.
+Speaking of the final season, Carrie Coon told Entertainment Weekly (EW) that she found the ending of The Leftover Season 3 satisfying, adding that it felt like an “organic” conclusion.

 The actress also said that the final season is character driven, and also the pace of the series is not similar to the previous two seasons.